ystia/forge/org/ystia/topologies/a4c_yorc_docker_basic/README.md

 # Simple Yorc stack application template

-Defines an application template that alows to deploy a Yorc Stack composed by Yorc&Consul + Alien4Cloud.
+Defines an application template that alows to deploy a Yorc stack composed by Yorc&Consul + Alien4Cloud.
 The **A4C** used to deploy the application has version 2.2.0-SM10

-Application is composed by the following components that need to already be uploaded in the A4C catalog:
-- org.ystia.yorc.docker
-- org.ystia.alien.docker

 ## Prerequisits